 For small creeks like you would find around the great lakes I use a 1/4 oz jig head with a tail section that is around 2.5 to 4 inches.

-When fishing very deep heavy currents on overly large rivers, I will upsize to a 1oz Jig head and have been know to go up to 5 inch tails, but generally chose 3 to 4.5 inch tails most of the time.
+When fishing very deep heavy currents on overly large rivers, I will upsize to a 1oz Jig head and have been known to go up to 5-inch tails, but generally chose 3 to 4.5-inch tails most of the time.